Timtech4u/simpleisbetterthancomplex.com/about.md

 This tells a lot about the Python philosophy, and why I really enjoy writing code in Python.
 In fact, this principles can be applied to any programming language.
 Writing good code, clear, readable, understandable depends more on you than on the programming language you are working with.
 And for me, the most important principle of “The Zen of Python” is: **simple is better than complex**.

-Steve Jobs stated once that [“simple can be harder than complex”][steve-jobs-quote].
+Steve Jobs stated once that [“simple can be harder than complex”][steve-jobs-quote]{:target="_blank"}.
 And that's true.
 Requires a lot of hard work to get your thinking clean, to come up with a simple solution.
 But a simple solution is always better than a complex one.

 Simple communicates better.
 Simple creates a instant connection.
 Simplicity is something you can apply in everything in your life -- not only programming.